alphadevking/handl/README.md

 ### Database Setup

 This application uses TypeORM.
 In development, `synchronize: true` is enabled in `src/app.module.ts` to automatically create tables based on your entities (`FormEntry` and `FormDefinition`).
 For production environments, it is highly recommended to disable `synchronize` and use database migrations for schema management.

+**Note on Migrations:** For production deployments, you should generate and run TypeORM migrations to manage your database schema.
+This ensures controlled schema evolution and prevents data loss.
+Refer to the TypeORM documentation for detailed migration instructions.

 ## Running the Application